tunaphish/blog/content/notes/inbox.md

 the vibe is just a well put together man. it's fairly palatable to most people.
 I envisioned it being dark and moody for the most part. lots of dark wood and black accents and metals. very industrial. palatable for most people that's has a fairly modern masculine slant.
 I have a pretty regular routine and meet with people regularly but come back to this alcove. a dream from another life maybe.

 # mind dump
-yesterday
-everytime I buy new clothes I should pose with it and take a pic Not paid according to how hard you work.
-Rather how hard you are to replace. one issue with not planning the night before is I often forget what targeted research I should be doing.

-yesterday was kind of a meh day. didn't really accomplish much. went to a harbor city which rena absolutely loathed : ) then we went to get some snacks that she was dissapointed by. life sucks and then you die!

-> My only experience of the world ahs been one in which personal appeal is paramount and self-exposure is encouraged; this legitimately unfortunate paradigm, inhabited first by women and now generalized to the entire internet, is what trolls loathe and actively repudiate.
+> My only experience of the world has been one in which personal appeal is paramount and self-exposure is encouraged; this legitimately unfortunate paradigm, inhabited first by women and now generalized to the entire internet, is what trolls loathe and actively repudiate.
 They destablize an internet built on transparency and likability.
 They pull us back towards the chaotic and the unknown

 # taking weightlifting more seriously
 Actually doing research in it again.
 There's a lot of concepts I keep close to chest like compound lifting and linear progression but there's is actually a lot of nuance sometimes.